Deadline: February 9, 2018

-The recipients for all scholarships will be notified by February 22, 2015.
+The recipients for all scholarships will be notified two weeks after applications are due.
 Each scholarship recipient will be invited to attend one of the two scholarship banquets to be held during the conference.

 Note: Once the applicant is accepted the student is required to do a 3 minutes speech at the conference.
 Speech stating the following in Anishinaabemowin:

 - Parent / Parents

 - First Nation or tribal affiliation

 - One sentence: (why Anishinaabemowin is important and how it gives the student a sense of pride.)

 - Language classes taken

 - How will you use Anishinaabemowin in the future?

 - Letter of recommendation from the Education Counselor, Teacher, Elder, Principal or Vice Principal (PDF or Word format)